smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 if the error state of the component instance is reachable by an incoming transition

 `receive_error` (\<component\>, \<error\_type: string\>): Boolean - true
-true if the component instance receives the error type of a propagated error on any of its features
+true if the component instance receives the error type of a propagated error on any of its features.
+Not supported yet.

 `contain_error` (\<component\>, \<error\_type: string\>): Boolean - true
-if the the component instance has an error event with the specified error type
+if the the component instance has an error event with the specified error type.
+Not supported yet.

 []{#functions-external}